atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ■ • • •'-
-So dreadsul a condition : he grieved ex r ceedingly for them both. — Deeply concerned was he for his children, and Lewfon was not slightly concerned on vol. IJ.
+So dreadsul a condition : he grieved ex r ceedingly for them both. --Deeply concerned was he for his children, and Lewfon was not slightly concerned on vol. IJ.
 G fanny’s
 «
 tt